igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Atoms

 In general, avoid using atoms.
-Every time you're about to bring one into your code, think if it's possible to get rid of it.
-Loop, reduce and other great patterns most likely can handle that.
+Every time you're about to bring one into your code, think if it's possible to get rid of it. `Loop`, `reduce` and other patterns most likely will satisfy your intentions with no atoms.

 Even if you drive your code with atoms, avoid storing them on the top of a module.
 This is a bad example: